Carson Beck

-Carson Raine Beck (born November 19) is an American football quarterback for the Georgia Bulldogs.
+Carson Raine Beck (born November 19, 2002) is an American college football quarterback for the Miami Hurricanes.
+He previously played for the Georgia Bulldogs, where he was part of two national championships as a backup in 2021 and 2022.

-High school career
+Early life

-Beck attended Mandarin High School in Jacksonville, Florida.
-During his junior season, Beck threw for 3,546 yards and 30 touchdowns, being named the 2018 Florida Mr. Football.
-Beck led Mandarin to a Florida State Championship, throwing for five touchdowns in the game.
-As a senior, he recorded 1,843 yards and 20 touchdowns on 278 completions.
-Beck was originally committed to Alabama before decommiting and committing to play college football at the University of Georgia.
+Beck was born on November 19, 2002, in Jacksonville, Florida.
+He attended Mandarin High School and was named the 2018 Florida Mr. Football after throwing for 3,546 yards and 30 touchdowns as a junior.
+Beck led Mandarin to a Florida State Championship, throwing for five touchdowns in the championship game.
+As a senior, he recorded 1,843 yards and 20 touchdowns on 136 completions.
+As a sophomore he committed to play baseball at Florida, before deciding to focus on football, committing to Alabama for the sport.
+Beck would ultimately decommit from Alabama and commit to play college football at the University of Georgia.